Abuse Prevention Policy

 Withdrawal before the start of the course

-The contracting party may send written notification of withdrawal before the start of the course, without any statement of reasons to the Admissions Office at email@example.com.
-If such written notification is received by Eurocentres Atlantic Canada 14 days before commencement of the course, all payments already made to Eurocentres Atlantic Canada in connection with the present contract shall be refunded to the contracting party within four weeks after receipt of withdrawal, with the exception of the enrolment fee and a possible accommodation placement fee.
+The contracting party may send written notification of withdrawal before the start of the course, without any statement of reasons to the Admissions Office at firstname.lastname@example.org.
+If such written notification is received by Eurocentres Atlantic Canada 14 days before commencement of the course, all payments already made to Eurocentres Atlantic Canada in connection with the present contract shall be refunded to the contracting party within six weeks after receipt of withdrawal, with the exception of the Course Reservation Fee.

-If written notification is received by the Eurocentres Atlantic Canada Admissions Office at firstname.lastname@example.org less than 14 days in advance, but in any case no later than 5:00pm (AST) on the last Thursday before the commencement of the course, an invoice shall be issued for the enrolment fee, accommodation placement fee (if applicable), 2 week’s tuition, medical insurance premium (if applicable), and accommodation fees (if applicable) for two weeks (homestay) or four weeks (student residence).
-Any reimbursements, if applicable, will be made within four weeks after receipt of the withdrawal.
+If written notification is received by the Eurocentres Atlantic Canada Admissions Office at email@example.com less than 14 days in advance, but in any case no later than 5:00pm (AST) on the last Thursday before the commencement of the course, the Course Reservation Fee, 2 week’s tuition, medical insurance premium (if applicable), and accommodation fees (if applicable) for two weeks (homestay) or four weeks (student residence) are non-refundable.
+Any reimbursements, if applicable, will be made within six weeks after receipt of the withdrawal.

 No-Show or withdrawal from the language course, failure to attend individual parts thereof